nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Launching Deliveri
 1. Initial launch of Deliveri.
 2. Download the jar file and copy into an empty folder.
-3. Open up a command pormpt window and change directory to that folder with the jar file.
+3. Open up a command prompt window and change directory to that folder with the jar file.
 4. Run the command java -jar tp.jar.

 Expected: Deliveri will be loaded, and a welcome message will be displayed.
 Do ensure that the version number in the welcome matches version of the jar file downloaded.